Minime998/obsidian-vault/uni-notes/CP216/lecture-02-A-computer-arithmetic-and-digital-logic.md

 ### 2.1 What is data

-Data is info such as numbers, text, computer programs, music, images, etc...
+*Data* is info such as numbers, text, computer programs, music, images, etc...
+- Data is represented by 0's and 1's in the computer

-Information is anything that can be stored and ma
+*Information* is anything that can be stored and manipulated by computers

+The Bit and Byte and Bit Patterns:
+- one bit
+- two bit